Vitamin D3, Alpha Vitamin for Poultry in its Most Active Form

 Cholecalciferol is the most common form of vitamin D added to feeds.
-After absorption by the intestinal mucosa, it is transported to the liver, where it is hydroxylated in the position 25, resulting in 25-hydroxycholecalciferol (25(OH) cholecalciferol).
+After absorption by the intestinal mucosa, it is transported to the liver, where it is hydroxylated in position 25, resulting in 25-hydroxycholecalciferol (25(OH) cholecalciferol).
 This metabolite is directed to the kidneys and hydroxylated at carbon 1, originating the active metabolite of vitamin D, 1,25-dihydroxycholecalciferol (1,25(OH)2 cholecalciferol).
-Vitamin D has been shown to stimulate the synthesis of a calcium binding protein in the intestine.
+Vitamin D has been shown to stimulate the synthesis of a calcium-binding protein in the intestine.

 Dynamic Alpha, a bio-enhanced natural D3 booster

 It is a blend of Phytoconstituents (Natural absorbance enhancers), contains hydroxylated metabolites of vitamin D3 (Calcitriol) and some amount of free and conjugated forms as glycosides from plant origin.

 Why is it better than a regular vitamin D?

 During the metabolic transformation of the vitamin D from calcitriol in the liver and kidneys, the effectiveness and level of vitamin reduces in the bloodstream.
 The active form 1,25(OH)2 vitamin D3 (calcitriol) of Dynamic alpha allows these two stages to be bypassed.
 It improves the vitamin D3 uptake and is delivered faster in the blood serum.

 Additionally, Dynamic alpha components improve micelles formation which results in more absorption of liposoluble vitamins.
 It maintains homeostasis of Ca : P in body, improves bone density, increases egg shell thickness and vitamin D levels of eggs.